automationgurus/automationgurus.github.io/src/docs/azure-lighthouse-configuration.md

 }
 ```

-In order to deploy such ARM you can simply use *New-AzDeployment* from PowerShell Az module.
+In order to deploy such ARM you can simply use **New-AzDeployment** from PowerShell Az module.

-**IMPORTANT**
+**IMPORTANT!**

-Remember that you must be logged to customer tenant to do that, not Managed Service Provider tenant.
+Remember that you must be logged to customer tenant to deploy ARM template, not Managed Service Provider tenant.

 ## Things to have in mind before applying this solution
 1. Decide how you want to manage access to your customers.
 Do you want to have same groups for all of them or separate one?